chetanparma1/python_datacamp/course15_stat_thinking_in_python2/chp03_introduction_to_hypothesis_testing.md

 ```
 #### Comment:
 The p-value tells you that there is about a 0.6% chance that you would get the difference of means observed in the experiment if frogs were exactly the same.
 A p-value below 0.01 is typically said to be "statistically significant," but: warning! warning! warning!
 You have computed a p-value; it is a number.
 I encourage you not to distill it to a yes-or-no phrase. p = 0.006 and p = 0.000000006 are both said to be "statistically significant," but they are definitely not the same!

+## 08. A one-sample bootstrap hypothesis test
+Another juvenile frog was studied, Frog C, and you want to see if Frog B and Frog C have similar impact forces.
+Unfortunately, you do not have Frog C's impact forces available, but you know they have a mean of 0.55 N. Because you don't have the original data, you cannot do a permutation test, and you cannot assess the hypothesis that the forces from Frog B and Frog C come from the same distribution.
+You will therefore test another, less restrictive hypothesis: The mean strike force of Frog B is equal to that of Frog C.

+To set up the bootstrap hypothesis test, you will take the mean as our test statistic.
+Remember, your goal is to calculate the probability of getting a mean impact force less than or equal to what was observed for Frog B if the hypothesis that the true mean of Frog B's impact forces is equal to that of Frog C is true.
+You first translate all of the data of Frog B such that the mean is 0.55 N. This involves adding the mean force of Frog C and subtracting the mean force of Frog B from each measurement of Frog B. This leaves other properties of Frog B's distribution, such as the variance, unchanged.

+### Instructions:
+* Translate the impact forces of Frog B such that its mean is 0.55 N.
+* Use your draw_bs_reps() function to take 10,000 bootstrap replicates of the mean of your translated forces.
+* Compute the p-value by finding the fraction of your bootstrap replicates that are less than the observed mean impact force of Frog B. Note that the variable of interest here is force_b.
+* Print your p-value.